nodiscc/xsrv/roles/common/README.md

 - set `apt_listbugs_action` to `force-yes` and re-run the playbook/common role/`apt-listbugs` tag before retrying package installation
 - add the bug number manually to `/etc/apt/listbugs/ignore_bugs` on the target host, temporarily

+**Remove an IP address network from the firewalld blocklist:** Remove the address from the `firewalld_blocklist` list, and deploy the role.
+If you locked yourself out of the server (by adding your own IP to the blocklist), access the server using an out-of-band mechanism (serial console, VM console, IP KVM...) and run `sudo firewall-cmd --ipset=blocklist --remove-entry=YOUR_IP && sudo systemctl reload firewalld`.
+You can check which addresses are currently in the blocklist by running `sudo firewall-cmd --ipset=blocklist --get-entries`.

 ## Tags

 <!--BEGIN TAGS LIST-->